erikg713/Palace-of-Quests/README.md

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more details.

 ---

-This README sets the stage for Palace of Quests to attract developers, contributors, and a broad user base.
-To really "get this project popping," here are a few next steps:

-1. Social Media & Community Building: Start building a presence on Pi Network forums, Twitter, and Discord to attract early users.

-2. Influencer Collaboration: Partner with influencers in the Pi Network and Web3 spaces to spread the word.

-3. Engagement Campaigns: Regularly launch new quests, limited-time sales, and events to keep users returning.
+Let me know if you need any other details or specific adjustments!